Originally published ©2003 R. K. Ebert, Ph.D.

 Something external to the developing embryo is needed to coordinate and regulate the miraculous developmental process that results in a living creature.
 Again, there is evidence (Chang, 1996) that the energy system underlying Acupuncture is both the initiator and regulator of embryonic development and is the life-long maintenance system of the body.

 You may be asking yourself, what does this have to do with consciousness?
 To understand the Mind you must first give up the idea that the Mind is part of the body.
 The Mind is no more a part of the body than genes can tell themselves to form a liver.
 This article started by taking note of the fact that consciousness and, therefore, thought are the result of processes.
-It is clear that whatever the processes are, they don’t require the brain, because people without brains are conscious, can be intelligent, accomplished, etc.
+It is clear that whatever the processes are, they don’t require the brain, because people without brains are conscious, can be intelligent, accomplished, etc. This is part of what is known in philosophy as”the hard problem”.
+The hard problem of consciousness is the problem of explaining why and how thinking organisms have subjective experiences at all.
+Why our internal states are subjective, felt states, such as heat or cold, rather than objective states, as in the workings of a thermostat or a toaster.

 Consciousness is focused awareness; it is your thoughts, feelings, memories, and judgments that make you up.
 It is as real as anything in the universe is as real as your body, yet it cannot be measured, only judged.
 Mostly we are conscious of our thoughts and feelings.
 We often blame our feelings on our thoughts, but they are synchronous events.
-We see our thoughts as being a natural result of the things going on around us, until we notice that not everyone reacts to these things the way that we do.
+We see our thoughts as being a natural result of the things going on around us until we notice that not everyone reacts to these things the way that we do.
 We have not been able to locate the Mind in the body because it is not in the body.
-It is composed of non-EM energy fields, energy that exists outside space-time, but continuously interacts with the physical.
+It is composed of non-EM energy fields, an energy that exists outside space-time, but continuously interacts with the physical.

 Using insights into the nature of reality and consciousness provided by Hawkins (1995) and Monroe (1994), the author researched the nature of the Mind.
 This research indicates that the Mind is composed of energetic fields with the properties of self-perpetuation, and attraction/absorption of harmonically similar energy patterns.
 Our thoughts are a result of the particular energetic harmonics available to our Mind, and the mechanism through which the energy harmonics are perpetuated.
 Our Mind is subject to automatic processes that have evolved to ensure that our awareness is focused, and is preloaded (karma) with emotional energies that provide an initial and enduring context for our experience and personal memories.
 Thoughts and feelings feed upon and augment one another through energetic activation, and life’s experiences, focused by our minds’ energies, create the content of our thoughts and feelings.